 Foothills FC continued to pressure their hosts but were unable find a second goal.
 And Reading eventually pulled themselves level when Aaron Molloy scored a free kick on the last kick of the second half.
 The goal was the first conceded by Calgary in six matches.
 The first half ended 1-1.

 Reading United, PDL Eastern Conference and Mid Atlantic Division champions, took the lead in the 78th minute on a header by Kieran Roberts.
-But shortly after, the hosts were reduced to 10 men in the 80th when Kamal Miller was sent off after receiving a second yellow card.
+But the hosts were reduced to 10 men two minutes later when Kamal Miller was sent off after receiving a second yellow card.

-And Calgary Foothills FC quickly took advantage of the numerical advantage when Dominick Zator scored an equalizer from outside the box in the 84th minute.
+Dominick Zator quickly capitalized for the visitors with an equalizer from outside the box in the 84th minute.

 Foothills FC were themselves reduced to 10 men when Chris Serban was shown a straight red card for a sliding tackle from behind in the 96th minute.
 The referee soon after blew the full-time whistle, sending the match to extra-time with the score 2-2.